lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 ## **Dude, why should I use cloud gaming when I already have a high-end gaming machine?**

 Not everybody can afford having a monster like for example the [Falcon Northwest Talon](falcon-nw.com)](https://www.falcon-nw.com/desktops) at home.
 But even so, how long will you be able to keep the machine up to date?
 Think PRICEY video cards, processors outdated, in general the cash you'll have to shell out for playing the latest and greatest?
 Building yourself?
 Sure but the same principle for all hardware components applies, and that's why I use an AWS instance.
-Not up to date?
-I just create a new one.
+It's always on the latest standard, no need to worry about hardware upgrades or updating drivers or patches.
 And with cloud gaming, you can stream games to a notebook, even a phone, making a high-fidelity gaming experience cheap and mobile.

 ## **OK, I'm convinced.
 What do I need?**